redhat-cip/dci-openshift-agent/README.md

   bootstrap VM
 - Must have 2 reserved virtual IPs for API (`api.<cluster>.<domain>`) and wildcard ingress (`*.apps.<cluster>.<domain>`) and DNS setup for both.
-Please follow the [Openshift Baremetal DNS server configuration](https://openshift-kni.github.io/baremetal-deploy/latest/Deployment#DNS) as a reference guide
+Please follow the [OpenShift Baremetal DNS server configuration](https://openshift-kni.github.io/baremetal-deploy/latest/Deployment#DNS) as a reference guide
 - Optional - Include DNS entries for the hostnames for each of the servers